Sampatankar/BackEndCourseUdemy/README.md

 Folders 1 to 3 are coding examples from tutorials on node.js, NPM, and JavaScript practice in Promises and Async/Await functions.

 The remaining folders are a more in-depth project based on the Natours.dev website I learn to code for in the CSS course also on this Git by the same author.
-Folders have code in Express, MongoDB, Mongoose, validator libraries up to and including section 8.

-This will be updated as more folders are added.
+The Natours project has code in Express, MongoDB, Mongoose, validator libraries.
+It looks at authentication and sanitising of data.
+Handling errors in Express and further advanced techniques in Mongoose together with modelling data.
+We look at server-side rendering with Pug Templates.
+We then look at advanced payment features and build in Stripe payment functionality.
+Finally the project will be deployed through Git.